StormGeo/sg-nena-api-docs/README.md

 ## API Limitations

-Here are listed a few important limitations in the API that any user should be aware of.
+Here is listed a few important limitations in the API that any user should be aware of.

 * Due to limitations in the API, there are 24 hour values in both DST clock change days, with the missing hour being averaged into 02:00 for autumn, and an interpolated extra hour on the spring clock change